alagroy-42/Covid-24/README.md

 # Covid-24
 This project aims in creating a fully metamorphic virus that will change its own code while replicating.

+⚠️ WIP

+This project is currently in pause, I will get back on it at some point.
+It is now far from complete!!

 ## Disclaimer

 This project is purely pedagogical and is not made for any illegal or irresponsible use.
 I cannot be held responsible for anyone misusing this project.